huggingface/transformers/examples/sustainlp/README.md

 ### Evaluating models

-The following command will evaluate a model on the test set of a task and write the predictions to disk in the official SuperGLUE format.
+The following command will evaluate a model on the test set of a single task and write the predictions to disk in the official SuperGLUE format.

 ```bash
 python run_superglue.py --data_dir ${data_dir} --task_name ${task} \